LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Experimental Evaluation

 \subsection{Changing the Image Resolution}

-The choice of a robust visual backbone and the appropriate LLM are undeniably critical factors that significantly influence the overall performance of a multimodal model.
-However, an equally important factor, is the resolution of the input image, which plays important role in visual understanding.
-Higher image resolutions provide more fine-grained visual information, which can significantly aid the MLLM in better interpreting the content and thereby improving the overall performance.
+The choice of a robust visual backbone and the appropriate LLM are critical factors in enhancing model performance.
+However, the resolution of the input image plays a similarly important role in visual understanding.
+Higher image resolutions provide more fine-grained visual information, which can significantly aid the MLLM in better interpreting the content and thereby improving performance.

 Table~\ref{tab:diff_backbone_s2} presents an evaluation of the LLaVA-MORE models that analyzes the impact of increasing image resolution when using the CLIP and SigLIP2 visual backbones.
 To tackle this, we leverage the S$^2$ scheme~\cite{shi2024we}, a widely adopted method designed to enhance image resolution.
 Specifically, we interpolate the input image to create additional copies with $2\times$ and $3\times$ the standard resolution accepted by the visual encoder.
 The copies are chunked into 4 and 9 squared images respectively, of the same resolution as the original one.
 In total, 14 images are generated per sample, each processed independently by the visual encoder.
 The resulting visual tokens are spatially pooled and then channel-wise concatenated, resulting in the same number of visual tokens, but with $3\times$ more channels.